mars0i/masonclj/doc/masonclj/README.md

 * Making it easier to track agents using the MASON inspector facilities if you use defrecords to implement agents.

+(See the doc/general directory for notes that provide rationales for some of the design choices assumed by masonclj.)

 ### Model parameters coordination

 See [params.md](https://github.com/mars0i/masonclj/blob/master/doc/params.md)